How To Thrive As A Digital Nomad: The Ultimate Guide

 And don’t forget, different countries have different ATM fees and currency policies, so it pays to do a quick research before each move.
 Having backup cards stashed in a safe place adds a layer of security if you lose a wallet or face bank issues.

-One challenge I had that comes up fast is handling different time zones while keeping clients or team members happy.
+One of my biggest early challenges?
+Managing time zones while keeping clients happy.
 Let’s say you have clients in Europe and you’re in Asia, it’s going to take a bit of experimenting to work out the best schedule for everyone.
 Keeping your communication, is key to higher success results.

 Tips For Staying Productive: